-The Council's Emission direct (scope 1) and indirect (scope 2) for 2018/19 have been calculated at approximately 2,500 tonnes of carbon dioxide equivalent (CO2e).
+The Council's Emissions for 2018/19 have been calculated as 2,500 tonnes of carbon dioxide equivalent (CO2e).

 Whilst the data used for this CO2e calculation is comprehensive, it does not account for all the Council's activities.
-For example, the baseline accounts from "other" emissions at which account for 446 tCO2e but does not currently account for carbon associated with procurement (including contractors) etc. Data from these sources requires further collection, cleansing and analysis before it can be added to the baseline calculation.
+For example, the baseline does not currently account for carbon associated with procurement (including contractors) or emissions from South Derbyshire District Council's social housing stock.
+Data from these sources requires further collection, cleansing and analysis before it can be added to the baseline calculation.